 We develop separation and analysis methods that can be widely utilized in the field of life science as well as, in global environmental and energy issues, and thereby discover new principles and laws of natural science.
 Specifically, we 1) develop new methods for separation and determination using soft interfaces between liquid and soft materials such as gels, emulsions and ionic liquids; 2) conduct electrochemical research on thermodynamics, kinetics and nonlinear phenomena involved in the membrane transport of electric charges (biomembranes, liquid membranes, polymer membranes, etc.); 3) analyze the accumulation mechanisms of ionic compounds —ionic drugs, penetration peptides, etc—into biomembranes and apply those to novel dose methods for drugs; and 4) develop practical electrochemical devices for ion-sensing.

-(1) Search for and development of functional molecules to control neurodegenerative diseases;
+1) the search for and development of functional molecules that control neurodegenerative disease,

-(2) Mechanisms for the formation of polypeptide nanofibers and applications in medical material engineering; and
+2) mechanisms for the formation of polypeptide nanofibers and application to medical engineering materials, and

-(3) Development of enzyme-compounded polymer matrices that can decompose environmental gases.
+3) the development of enzyme-compounded polymer matrices that decompose environmental gases.